angus-stratoscale/strato-aws-examples/terraform/healthcheck/README.md

 This TF script will deploy one of every resource available in any given version of Symphony as a means of healthchecking service creation on a new cluster and to stage data in a new cluster for POC/Lab/Demo purposes.

 ## Before running
 Along with your API credentials, ensure you specify the AMI ID in your .tfvars file.
 A sample has been created to reference.
-Please use a cloud-ready Ubuntu Xenial image.
-For list of official AMI's see: https://cloud-images.ubuntu.com/locator/ec2/.

 ### Resources to be provisioned (in order of operation):
 - 1 Tenant